openvinotoolkit/openvino_notebooks/CONTRIBUTING.md

 1. The notebooks work on Windows, macOS and Linux (see [supported operating systems](https://github.com/openvinotoolkit/openvino_notebooks#%EF%B8%8F-system-requirements)) with Python 3.6, 3.7 and 3.8.
-2. The notebooks do not require installation of additional software that is not installable by `pip`.
-We do not assume that users have installed XCode Dev Tools, Visual C++ redistributable, cmake, etc.
+2. As a rule, the notebooks do not require installation of additional software that is not installable by `pip`.
+We do not assume that users have installed XCode Dev Tools, Visual C++ redistributable, cmake, etc. Please discuss if your notebook does need C++ - there are exceptions to this rule.
 3. The notebooks should work on all computers, and  in container images.
 We cannot assume that a user will have an iGPU or a webcam, so using these should be optional.
 For example, In the case of webcam inference, provide the option to use a video.